 How to Enhance Creative Content for Paid Social

-Facebook and Instagram have over 3 billion users, and both platforms arguably offer the most effective and impactful way of advertising to create awareness and generate revenue.
+Facebook and Instagram have over 5 billion users, and both platforms arguably offer the most effective and impactful way of advertising to create awareness and generate revenue.
 To succeed in paid social advertising you must put time and effort into your ads, from building your brand to encouraging audience engagement.

 Consumer expectations are constantly shifting, so having a huge range of content is a must.
-With that in mind we’re going to take you through the type of creative imagery and video content to use in paid social advertising at each stage of the consumer journey.
+With that in mind, we will take you through the type of creative imagery and video content you should use at each stage of the consumer journey.

 Our paid ads team has a host of experience in creating campaigns that get people to stop scrolling, and take action.
 We know exactly what works for awareness and engagement campaigns which will entice new audiences to your brand, as well as remarketing campaigns that keep them interested in what you’re selling.